 These two men are probably angels.
 Notice they appears as men, without wings.
+People often mistake cherubs and seraphs (who both have wings) for angels.

 12:6 And one said to the man clothed in linen, which was upon the waters of the river, How long shall it be to the end of these wonders?